ForASec: Formal Analysis of Security Vulnerabilities in Sequential Circuits: HT-based Security Vulnerability Analysis

 \subsection{Performance Analysis}

-Algorithm \ref{algo:1} generates a number of counterexamples during the vulnerability analysis of an IC depending upon intruded gates, their size and locations.
-Moreover, the time required by the nuXmv model checker to generate a single counterexample depends on the number of gates in an IC, i.e., size of the state-space model.
-Table \ref{tab:time} shows the number of counterexamples (CE), their analysis time (T) in seconds (s), and memory (M) acquired in gigabytes (GB) for the 8 NAND gates intrusion (within a computational path) in the ISCAS89 benchmark S349.
-It shows that with our proposed algorithm, the analysis time and required memory is exponentially reduced.
+For a single violation in a property, multiple counterexamples exist depending upon intruded gates, their size, and locations.
+However, it increases the time required by the nuXmv model checker to verify a single property, and it also increases the size of the state-space model.
+Table~\ref{tab:time} shows the number of counterexamples (CE), their analysis time (T) in seconds (s), and memory (M) acquired in gigabytes (GB) for the 8 NAND gates intrusion (within a computational path) in the ISCAS89 benchmark S349.
+It shows that a small benchmark with 349 gates requires a huge amount of memory and time.
+Therefore, ForASec generates and analyzes all possible counterexamples using Algorithm~\ref{algo:sec_analysis} by verifying one SC parameter at a time.
+Table~\ref{tab:time} shows that with our proposed algorithm, the analysis time is reduced by 66\%.
+For example, in the case of input intrusions, the time required to verify Property I without Algorithm~\ref{algo:sec_analysis} is 39579s, but the time required to verify Property I with Algorithm~\ref{algo:sec_analysis} is 13853s.